 Figure 3: Illustration of the modified Calinski index for a 2-dimensional example.

 Experiments and Results

-KeyBin2 achieves f1scores 0.867 in clustering 1.28 million synthetic high dimensional data higher than other clustering algorithms with K-means++(0.821), parallel K-means(.695) and pdsdbscan(0.445).
+KeyBin2 achieves f1scores 0.867 in clustering 1.28 million synthetic high dimensional data points.
+This accuracy higher than other clustering algorithms such as K-means++(0.821), parallel K-means(.695) and pdsdbscan(0.445).